 This can be denoted with if a restaurant is coming up with a new venue and the central theme is Mexican food but after the research, there seems to be some interest for South American food too.
 The qualitative researchers should take cognizance of the request and build on it.

 To summarize, it is paramount that the researcher has an open mind to the study and can distance himself/herself from any bias or a halo effect.
 The researcher must also be aware of their own biases and know how to keep those biases away whilst representing a group.

-Types of Qualitative Observation
+Different Types of Qualitative Observations

-Even though qualitative observation is subjective, the researcher must define the end result and quantify it so that the research is actionable.
+Even though qualitative observation is subjective, the qualitative researchers must define the end result and quantify it so that the research is actionable.
 The researcher must also be aware of bias and try to not let that engulf the research.
 It also helps to have more than one researcher so that the accumulated research is holistic in nature.
 The four types of qualitative observations are: